Banking & ATM Fees in Austria (2026)

 Erste Bank, Bank Austria, Raiffeisen, and BAWAG are the main retail banks; all serve foreigners with a residence permit and a Meldezettel (registration).
 Online-only N26 (originally Austrian-licensed) and Bunq work without restriction.
 Wise and Revolut cards work everywhere; ATM withdrawal fees from Austrian bank machines are typically zero for major foreign cards.
 Cash is still used more than in northern Europe — many small cafes and Heuriger taverns are card-shy.

-The recommended card stack for Austria
+The card stack for Austria

 Wise